pydanny/pydanny.github.com/posts2013/2013-01-17-our-django-book-is-finished.rst

 ===========================
-Our Django Book is Finished
+Our Django Book is Launched
 ===========================

 :date: 2013-01-17 10:00